silentdance/ram/intl.en-US/Best Practices/Manage permissions of different O&M engineers by using RAM.md

 ## Solution {#section_jyj_z2b_kgb .section}

 You can categorize the O&M requirements by product to make them easier to manage.
-More specifically, you can assign different [O&M owners](#) to different categories of requirements and attach your specified [policies](#) to these owners, as shown in the following example.
+More specifically, you can set an O&M owner and assign different O&M engineers to different categories of requirements and attach your specified policies to these engineers, as shown in the following figure.

 ![O&M owner](images/37801_en-US.png "O&M owner")